chrisammon3000/aws-parameters/README.md

 Streamlined, efficient access to configuration values in AWS SSM Parameter Store and SecretsManager.

 ## Description
+When building Python applications in AWS, it is common to use SSM Parameter Store and SecretsManager to store configuration values.
+This library provides a simple interface to access these values in a way that is fast, efficient, and secure.
+It will perform lazy loading for all available parameters or secrets, meaning it will only make API calls when a value is requested:
+- When parameter or secret property is accessed, it first checks if the value has been computed before (cached).
+If it has, it immediately returns that cached value.
+- If the value hasn't been computed before, it fetches the value and then returns it.
+This means that your Python app is only calling the AWS API when it needs to.

+### Advantages
+* Fast, simple interface to configuration values that can reduce development overhead when working with SSM Parameter Store and SecretsManager
-* Immediate access to available parameters and secrets
+* Immediate access to available parameters and secrets through intellisense, `map` or `list` methods
-* Reduce development overhead for Python applications running on AWS
-* Maintain least-privileged permissions to parameters and secrets
+* Maintain least-privileged permissions to parameters and secrets using path-based access control

 ## Quickstart
 Install the library using pip.